Tigertail (film)

-Tigertail is a 2020 American drama written and directed by Alan Yang.
+Tigertail is a 2020 American drama film written and directed by Alan Yang in his directorial debut.
 The film stars Tzi Ma, Christine Ko, Hayden Szeto, Lee Hong-chi, Kunjue Li, Fiona Fu, Yang Kuei-mei, James Saito and Joan Chen.

 Tigertail was released on April 10, 2020, by Netflix.

 Plot

 Pin-Jui is a young boy from a poor family living in Huwei ("tiger tail").
 His father died when he was a year old, so his mother sent him to live with his grandparents who work in a rice field removed from Huwei.
 There, he meets a similarly aged girl, Yuan Lee, from a wealthy family.
 They spend an idyllic few years together, but after he returns to Huwei, he loses touch with her.

-Years later, after Pin-Jui and Yuan have grown into young adults (Hong Chi-Lee and Yo-Hsing Fang), they reconnect in Huwei and begin an intense romance.
+Years later, after Pin-Jui and Yuan have grown into young adults, they reconnect in Huwei and begin an intense romance.
 Pin-Jui feels they can never marry, however, because of the economic disparity of their families.
-During this time, he works at the same factory as his mother, Minghua (Yang Kuei-mei), doing manual labor.
+During this time, he works at the same factory as his mother, Minghua, doing manual labor.

 The boss of the factory tells Pin-Jui that he has heard that Pin-Jui wants to go to America, to which the teen replies it is his dream.
-The boss tells Pin-Jui to meet his daughter Zhenzhen (Kunjue Li as young Zhenzhen).
+The boss tells Pin-Jui to meet his daughter Zhenzhen.
 During dinner, Pin-Jui and Zhenzhen make small talk but seem unable to connect.
 After dinner, Pin-Jui rushes to see Yuan, who wonders why he is late.
 Pin-Jui lies that he was just at home and forgot the time.
 Afterwards, Pin-Jui shows Yuan his home.
 One day at the factory, Minghua gets into an accident and hurts her hand.
 This prompts Pin-Jui to marry Zhenzhen so that he can move to America and provide a better life for his mother.

 Pin-Jui and Zhenzhen get into a car for the airport, and while riding, he sees a woman who looks like Yuan seeing him.